 In 2015, Fabretto introduced a new model of the SAT program, called “SATec,” which offers technical training and personal development courses in communities that have access to the Nicaraguan government’s Saturday secondary school program.
 SATec courses, which run between 6-12 months in duration, use SAT’s “learning by doing”, “learning by earning”, and community service-oriented approach and respond to the agricultural and market demands of each community.

 Fabretto is actively working with socially-responsible corporate partners, such as Burke Agro, Mercon Coffee and Sweet Progress, to link students, families, and local cooperatives to markets.
 Fabretto has also built a rotating fund to offer credit to SAT and SATec students and families, which it intends to grow in the future.

-In 2019, through a partnership with Tinker Foundation and the University of Illinois Department of Agriculture, Fabretto will begin a rigorous impact evaluation of SAT, which will assess the program’s impact on youth’s socio-economic well-being.
+In 2019, through a partnership with Tinker Foundation and the University of Illinois Department of Agriculture, Fabretto began a rigorous impact evaluation of SAT, which will assess the program’s impact on youth’s socio-economic well-being.